 - Go Shopping – New Orleans is full of fun shops, from cheesy souvenir stores to upscale boutiques.
 In the French Quarter, I like visiting the galleries and stores on Royal and Chartres streets, as well as the French Market.
 If you’re looking for more touristy shops, you’ll find them on Decatur Street.
 You’ll also find The Shops at Canal Place (a mall) nearby.
 My favorite place to shop is Magazine Street in the Garden District and Uptown.

 - Stuff Your Face with Amazing Food – You can’t visit this city without enjoying a taste of its distinctive cuisine … red beans and rice, beignets, jambalaya, and so much more.
 We’re going to talk more about what to eat below, so keep reading.

 - Get a Drink to Go – It’s legal to drink in public in New Orleans, although your drink needs to be in a plastic “go cup” (no glass bottles allowed).
 You can also pick up a drink at a drive through daiquiri stand.
 Just keep in mind that drinking and driving (and public drunkenness) are still crimes.

-- Enjoy the Amazing Architecture – One the things that makes New Orleans unique is its gorgeous architecture.
-As you explore the city, you’ll see a huge variety of homes, from narrow shotgun houses to sprawling Antebellum mansions.
+- Enjoy the Amazing Architecture – One the things that makes the city unique is its gorgeous architecture.
+As you explore, you’ll see a huge variety of homes, from narrow shotgun houses to sprawling Antebellum mansions.
 Make sure to spend at least some of your vacation checking out the colorful homes.

 - Ride the Streetcars – The city boasts four streetcar lines, and they’re an excellent (and charming) way to get around.
 Depending on which line you take, you could be heading through the oak-lined streets of Uptown and the Garden District or toward the cemeteries in Mid-City.